adambard/learnxinyminutes-docs/pt-pt/swift.html.markdown

     let vegetableComment = "That would make a good tea sandwich." case let localScopeValue where localScopeValue.hasSuffix("pepper"):
     let vegetableComment = "Is it a spicy \(localScopeValue)?"
-default: // required (in order to cover all possible input)
+default: // obrigatório (de forma a cobrir todos os possíveis inputs)
     let vegetableComment = "Everything tastes good in soup."
 }